eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

-**Step 7.Paste the code snippet down below before the following line of code (line 41, more or less)**
+**Step 2.7 Paste the code snippet down below before the following line of code (line 41, more or less)**

  ```javascript
 var map = new Map({